Our Club

 Jolanta Lagowski

 Prior to aikido training, Jolanta practiced karate-do at the Toronto Academy of Karate for a number of years under the direction of Burt Konzak.
 She attained the rank of brown belt before moving to Newfoundland in 1992.
 Jolanta started aikido practice in 1996 at the Memorial University Aikido Club in St. John’s, NL.
 Her teachers include Al Skehen, Shin N. Chin, Yukio Kawahara, Yumi Nakamura, Hayato Osawa and more recently Ivan Booth.
 She was awarded Shodan in 2004, Nidan in 2009, Sandan in 2017 and Yondan in 2022.
 Over the years, she has attended many aikido seminars and contributed to teaching aikido on a regular basis at Avalon Aikikai.
+In 2025 she was named a CAF Shidoin (certified senior instructor).

 John began practicing Aikido at Aikido Institute of Newfoundland in 1992.
 He moved to Memorial University Aikikai with Al Skehen teaching until 2001.
 He practiced Judo between 2001 and 2006.
 In 2006, he returned to Avalon Aikikai and has been there since, first with Shin Chin and now with Ivan Booth.
 He has attended many classes and seminars at Ottawa Aikikai with Don Dickie.
 He did all his kyu tests in MUN Aikikai (Kawahara Shihan), his black belt tests were with Osawa Shihan with the last one being Sandan in 2023.